Free preview · no sign-up · read-only

 Connect a wallet or upload an exchange CSV to unlock your preview.

-Read-only wallet scan No sign-up required FIFO cost basis Filing-ready report
+Read-only wallet scan No sign-up required FIFO cost basis Filing-ready or records fallback

 Why South African crypto holders choose DYOR.tax